Local Sick Leave Laws and other Employer Benefit Laws Banned in South Carolina

 On April 5, 2017, South Carolina Governor Henry McMaster signed bill SB 218 into law.
 The new law took effect immediately and prevents local governments from enacting laws that would force sick leave benefits and other employee benefits on employers.

-Preemptive Sick Leave Laws have started to sweep the country in response to local ordinances that are creating a messy maize of sick leave laws for employers to manage.
+Preemptive Sick Leave Laws have started to sweep the country in response to local ordinances that are creating a messy maze of sick leave laws for employers to manage.
 Often each new paid sick leave ordinance tries to outdo the previously passed laws by providing more sweeping benefits for employees and more strict controls on employers.

 Some reasons that States have started passing Preemptive Sick Leave Laws